sneakyevil/SD-ModMenu/README_sponsor.md

 # Changelog

+__v1.17.0:__
+> - Reworked whole `Model Changer`:
+>    - Most issues with jiggle parts/hair has been fixed.
+>    - You can now also play as Chicken/Pigeon/Rooster.

 __v1.16.4:__
 > - Fixed crash when trying to use `Vehicle Horn Boost`.
 > - Re-worked weapon selection for NPC Spawner.